bennypowers/dev-feed/BLOG_POST.md

 1. `<dev-feed>`, a list component
 1. `<dev-article>`, an article component

-The main component, `<dev-feed>` will be responsible for fetching and sorting the articles, and `<dev-article>` will be responsible for displaying each article.
+The main component, `<dev-feed>` will be responsible for fetching and sorting the articles, and `<dev-article>` will be responsible for displaying each post.

-So let's start with the container, and work our way down to the details of the article.
+We'll start by building with the container, and work our way down to the details of the article display.

 ## Step 1: Scaffolding
 Let's use [open-wc](https://open-wc.org)'s tools to get a head start on our component:

 1. run `npm init @open-wc`
 1. choose `Scaffold a new project`
 1. choose `Lit Element Web Component`
 1. enter the name `dev-feed`
 1. open your editor `atom -a dev-feed`

 You'll see two files under `src`: